 Self-care Pharmacy First – Pilot scheme

 The NCL CCG boroughs of Camden, Haringey, and Islington are running a pilot scheme called Self-care Pharmacy First for people on low income.
-The pilot scheme will run from 1st July 2021 to 30th September 2021.
+The pilot scheme will run from 1st July 2021 to 31st March 2022, although this has now been extended to run until 30th September 2022.

 The scheme will support GPs with the implementation of the NHS England guidance, make better use of community pharmacies, whilst ensuring that the most deprived sections of the population receive the advice and treatment they need.